 Stress and the Body

 Holiday Stress can be one of the most damaging things to happen to your body, outside of a traumatic injury.
 This is not because of the immediate effects but rather the long-term effects from prolonged stress.
 Many times, people feel down or “not quite right” but can’t put their finger on why.
 Often, stress is the culprit.
 Stress can creep up quickly, especially during the holidays when you are running around trying to get a million things done at once, find gifts, and make it through the hustle and bustle of the shopping season.
 Stress doesn’t have to be a negative aspect in your life.
 If you feel like you are stressed out, maybe it means that there is something important in your life that you need to sort out.
-A friend of mine had been feeling stressed recently, but couldn’t quite put her finger on what it could be, as there was a lot going on in her life.
+When this happens to me I tend to look to businesses like IHGTC, which writes articles on therapeutic cultures and how they can be beneficial in dealing with stress.
+However, a friend of mine had been feeling stressed recently, but couldn’t quite put her finger on what it could be, as there was a lot going on in her life.
 After she got a letter in the post about her mortgage, she decided that the only way she would solve this issue would be to look into specialist sites such as keyadvice.co.uk, to hopefully solve this issue she was currently having.
 When it came to her finances, she did all she could to lessen the stress.
 Now she found that the best way for her to relieve her stress was to get tasks done as soon as possible, she didn’t have to worry as much as she used to.
 Everyone is different and we all deal with stress in different ways.

 Here are some of the most common symptoms of stress:

 - Nausea and upset stomach

 - Inability to sleep